pengmai/activity-analysis-artifact/README.md

 ## Step by Step Instructions

-There are two main Python scripts that reproduce experiments:
+There are three main Python scripts that reproduce experiments:
 * `measure_precision.py` produces Figure 11 by measuring the number of inactive instructions for each benchmark.
 * `measure_runtimes.py` produces Figure 12 by measuring the execution time of the differentiated benchmark for the five variants examined in this work.
+* `measure_compile_times.py` produces Figure 13 by measuring the compile time of the whole program and function summary activity analyses in this work.

-Both scripts can be run with `python measure_<...> --help` to see a full list of available arguments.
+All scripts can be run with `python measure_<...> --help` to see a full list of available arguments.

 The five variants are as follows:
 1. `all_active`: the baseline differentiated code that is run without activity analysis.